Alfred Comte

 Alfred Comte (4 June 1895 – 1 November 1965) was a Swiss aviation pioneer.
 He was active as a pilot, photographer, instructor, also as one of the first aviation entrepreneurs and was successful in the construction of civilian and military aircraft.

+Early life and education

+Comte was born 4 June 1895 in Delémont, Switzerland, to Paul Comte, a district manager for the Swiss Federal Railways, and Elisa Comte (née Bourquard).
+His paternal family originally hailed from Courtételle.

 Life

 At the age of 15, Alfred Comte built a motorized bicycle.
 Comte obtained his private pilot's license in 1913 from the Aéro-Club of France.
 At the start of World War I, he served as a pilot in the Swiss military, then as an instruction officer for military aviation.
 In 1916, he carried out night flights from Delémont to prevent airspace violations; Porrentruy had been bombed by aircraft of unknown origin.
 Germany and France consented to a Swiss proposal to mount light-beacons along the Swiss-German-France borders to prevent further mistakes.